juanpallotta/LPP/README.md

 - `/Lidar_Analysis_L1`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL1` for producing data level 1.
 - `/Lidar_Analysis_L2`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL2` for producing data level 2.
 - `/Lidar_Configuration_Files`: Folder containing the configuration files (`.conf`) for each module.
 Also, the settings file for an automatic run (see later [section](#automatizing-lpp) about the LPP automation).
 - `/signalsTest`: Lidar test files to test this code.
-You will find files from Buenos Aires, Argentina (Licel data type files) and Brazil: Sao Paulo (folder `Brazil/SPU/`, Licel data type files) and Manaus (folder `Brazil/Manaus`, Raymetric data type files).
+You will find files from Buenos Aires, Argentina (Licel data type files) and Brazil: Sao Paulo (folder `Brazil/SPU/`) and Manaus (folder `Brazil/Manaus`).
 - `install_Lidar_Dependencies.sh`: Linux shell-script to install the basic software/libraries needed to use LPP.
 - `/compile_All.sh`: Linux shell script to compile all the modules.
 - `/run_LPP_Analysis.sh`: Linux shell script to run the whole chain automatically.
 The main settings for automatic run are configured the setting file `/Lidar_Configuration_Files/LPP_Run_Settings.sh`.
 More about the automatization of all modules in [Automatizing LPP](#automatizing-lpp) section of this README file.